 - Magical Native American: The Indians of Dorvan V have shades of this, talking about being in connection with the spirits of their forefathers, and feeling a special connection to nature.
 Not *all* nature, mind you, just of very specific planets.

 - Manipulative Bastard: The Traveler.
 He was actually the one that originally persuaded a reluctant Captain Picard to encourage Wesley to pursue the path towards a career in Starfleet.
 Now he is directly manipulating Wesley himself, including masquerading as a Magical Native American and helping Wesley have a phony Vision Quest in which his father tells him it is time to pursue a different path (not so subtly implied to mean leaving with the Traveler).
 That he has been outright deceptive in getting Wesley to do what he wants is not perceived as an issue by Wesley.

 - Too Dumb to Live: The Dorvan V colonists.
-Despite being so conscious of their history that they can recall one of Picard's distant ancestors participating in atrocities against Native Americans some seven centuries earlier, they don't see the inherent issue with insisting on staying on a planet soon to be officially claimed by militaristic aliens who had absolutely no problem with enslaving the Bajoran civilization on its own homeworld!
+Despite being so conscious of their history that they can recall one of Picard's distant ancestors participating in atrocities against the Pueblo people some seven centuries earlier, they don't see the inherent issue with insisting on staying on a planet soon to be officially claimed by militaristic aliens who had absolutely no problem with enslaving the Bajoran civilization on its own homeworld!